Regional Market Summary Q1 2026

 The AI investment story hinges on the tremendous optimism that AI adoption will lead to productivity gains for years into the future.
 The consumer sentiment story is based on labor market uncertainty and the recent re-emergence of inflation.
 The narratives point in opposite directions, and the result of these forces coming together is economic growth that looks red-hot from one point of view and barely getting along from another point of view.

-Real GDP growth in the 1st quarter was 1.6%.
+U.S. Real GDP growth in the 1st quarter was 1.6%.
 This second estimate for the quarter was revised down from the 2.0% initially reported in April.
 Real GDP for the 4th quarter of 2025 was also revised down to 0.5% from the 1.4% reported previously.
 Real consumer spending grew at a 1.4% rate (the second lowest rate in three years).
 Gross private domestic investment grew at a 7.0% rate with double-digit gains in both equipment and intellectual property products offsetting negative growth in both nonresidential and residential structures.
 Government spending grew at a 4.4% rate which was not enough to offset the 5.6% decline in the 4th quarter (during the government shutdown).
 Exports grew at a 13.1% rate (highest in over three years), and imports grew at a 21.1% rate (highest since 2025Q1).
 (All growth rates are seasonally adjusted annual rates.)

 Contributions to GDP